Ranking

 My agents ranking, month by month

 May 2026 was the first cut.
-In June I updated only the GUI ranking; in CLI there were no moves.
+In June I only moved GUI.
+In July the GUI order holds and Grok Build enters CLI.
 Switch the view to compare how each mode evolves.

 Visual environment: IDE, integrated chat, and design-to-code flows.